mohamed1abdullah/tws-e-commerce-app/myREADME.md

 helm upgrade my-kibana elastic/kibana -f kibana.yaml -n logging
 ```

-add all the records to route 53 and give the value as load balancer DNS name. and try to access one by one.

 retrive the secret of elastic search as kibana’s password, username is “elastic”